infamousjoeg/Global-SkyTap-Copy/README.md

 * Jenkins Pipeline with SkyTap Tag triggering advancement of pipeline
   * eg. PROD READY tagged to Master Environment
     * Last task would remove tag
+* Ability to add VMs to Environment based on Conjur Demo needs
+  * eg. Add CDEMO VM into environment as needed for Conjur demos